Thermodynamic uncertainty relation for generalized time-reversal observables: RESULTS

+where \(\mathcal P(\Gamma_r^\pm)\) denotes the probability mass assigned to the trajectory \(\Gamma_r^\pm\).
+Conditioning on the pair \(r\), Eq.~\eqref{core} again gives the respective conditional masses

+Again, the conditional tail probability is locally minimized when only the point of negative entropy production contributes to this event.
+Hence,

-This represents the condition where the minimal \mbox{$\Pr(\phi\le0)$} is attained since in every pair, the non-positive point of $\phi$ is associated with a negative trajectory and thus carries the smaller probability.
-It also means all the points contributing \mbox{$\Pr(\phi\le0)$} must be on the left side of the $\sigma$-$\phi$ plane.
-Any deviation from such a configuration only increases the tail probability with each violating pair contributing the exact additional amount prescribed by Eq.~\eqref{core}.
+Crucially, when the tail \(\Pr(\phi\leq0)\) is globally minimized, this condition should hold within every time-reversal pair.
+Any deviation from such a configuration only increases the global tail probability, with each violating pair contributing the exact additional amount prescribed by Eq.~\eqref{core}.
+Thus, using the law of total probability over the set of all pairs, we obtain

+Here, the summand is evaluated as a function of \(\sigma(\Gamma_r^+)\) since, for each pair \(r\), \(\Gamma_r^+\) denotes its member with positive entropy production.

-Next, we express the fixation of the mean entropy production.
-Noting that the averaged entropy production on $\sigma(\Gamma_+)=\sigma>0$ is
+We now impose the constraint on the mean entropy production.
+Within a time-reversal pair with \(\sigma(\Gamma_r^+)=s>0\), the conditional mean entropy production is